KimMatt/RLbook2020-exercises/Ch_2_NBandits/exercises.md

 is the best expectation of success you can achieve in this task, and how should you behave to achieve it?*

-The best expectation of success would be to get a cumulative value of 0.5*t where t is the number of steps.
+The best expectation would be a cumulative value of 0.5*t where t is the number of steps.

 This is because `0.5*(0.1) + 0.5*(0.9) = 0.5` and `0.5*(0.2) + 0.5*(0.8) = 0.5`.
-The expected values of playing either move is 0.5.
+The expected value of playing either move is 0.5.
 Thus, no matter what combination of moves you play overall, the expected value is 0.5.

+When the agent knows if its case A or B:

 Assuming that you run the task until you get an estimate for each action per task, then the best case you can achieve would be:
 `0.5 * (0.9 + 0.2) = 0.55`.
-So the best case expected value is 0.55*t.
+So the best case expected value is 0.55*t when the agent chooses greedily.

 To get this you should have two policy maps for each case you are facing and perform a standard, mostly greedy agent on both tasks.
-It would make sense to set initial values to 0.5, and to diminish the exploration factor to 0 over time because this is a stationary task.
+It would make sense to set initial exploration to 0.5, and to diminish exploration to 0 over time because this is a stationary task.